 What Quality Score won’t tell you: How much you're gaining or saving.
-You'll need to drill down deeper to understand what you're actually paying for each click – and whether those clicks are paying off.
+You'll need to drill down deeper into other marketing performance metrics in order to understand what you're actually paying for each click – and whether those clicks are paying off.

 Conversion rate is the percentage of people who clicked on an ad that went on to complete a desired action after reaching your site.
 When looking at the results of your PPC campaigns, you'll see that some keywords and ads get lots of clicks but low conversions, while others may get few impressions but a relatively high percentage of conversions.
 How you adjust your strategy will depend on whether your goal is to increase traffic or conversions, which may vary for each ad group and campaign.
 Generally, optimizing your account for conversions will result in higher ROI.

 What conversion rate won’t tell you: The price you pay for each conversion.
 It's not worth it if you pay more than you gain from the sale!